 As a South Australian, I’ve always been proud to have Adelaide Oval in my backyard – now the Roof Climb is the cherry on top that I hope everyone will get a taste of 🙂

-Check out Lonely Planets’s Australia Travel Guide & start planning your trip Down Under!
+Check out Lonely Planets’s Australia guide book & start planning your trip Down Under!

 Adelaide Oval Tours